 So whether you’re decreasing or ditching animal foods for ethical, environmental or health reasons, or just want to see what all the fuss is about with plant-based eating, I hope you learn some valuable strategies here!

 To provide top-notch information I interviewed my friend, long-time vegan and plant-based nutrition expert Matt Ruscigno, MPH, RD.
-Matt co-authored the books No Meat Athlete and Plant-Based Sports Nutrition and founded Vegan Nutrition Consulting, a network of nutrition experts to provide science-based vegan nutrition education for both individuals and corporate wellness.
+Matt co-authored the books No Meat Athlete and Plant-Based Sports Nutrition (affiliate links to support independent booksellers).
 He’s also done some extreme endurance events and knows first-hand what it’s like to fuel for intense activity.
 I also chatted with a female plant-based athlete who’s experienced some cool changes in her performance since tweaking her eating pattern.
 Now let’s get into it!

 Can Athletes Succeed While Eating Plant-Based?

 Whether you’re simply eating more plant foods or going vegan, there is lots of evidence to support plant-based eating for optimal athletic performance.
 According to the Vegetarian Nutrition Dietetic Practice Group of the Academy of Nutrition and Dietetics, “Vegetarian diets are linked to decreased risk for chronic diseases including cardiovascular disease, type 2 diabetes, and certain cancers, while their naturally high carbohydrate and phytochemical content may help athletes optimize their training, performance and recovery.”

 In other words, you’re more likely to experience benefits from this style of eating than disadvantages.
 As long as you’re meeting your fueling needs and eating satisfying foods, a plant-based eating style can support your sports performance and your overall health!